 Some families put pictures on large white posterboards.
 Another idea might be to take beautiful frames from around your home and temporarily replace the pictures inside with photos of the deceased to take to the ceremony.

 Either way, go with less, not more.

 A good rule of thumb is to keep the number of photos between 10-20 so that people don’t get overwhelmed and can really get a sense of this person based on the memories you all shared.

 Grief rituals between death and funeral can include watching home movies together.
 Any videos or clips that feature the deceased will do.

 Similar to gathering pictures, this can bring on laughter and tears – often at the same time.

 Did your loved one have a favorite place they liked nearby?
-This could be a restaurant, park, trail, beach or other local area.
+This could be a restaurant, park, trail, beach, or another local area.
 This is a great time to take some family members and visit together.
 Talk about your cherished memories with this person, favorite vacations or life cycle events, and ways you will carry their memory forward.

 Sometimes, when we are feeling overwhelmed with grief, it helps to lose ourselves in service to others.
 If you have some extra time, one of the more meaningful grief rituals between death and funeral can be volunteering for an organization that meant a lot to your loved one.
 Even if only for an hour or so, it might make you feel better helping a cause near and dear to the heart of someone you just lost.

 We Can Help